Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-talking-is-liberating-check-out-some-of-my-talks.md

 After this, I got asked by Hashnode to be a speaker at their Bootcamp.
 I attended the first Bootcamp, so to be asked as a speaker myself was super cool!

-During this talk I've focused on the topic of: Why should every developer blog?
+During this talk, I've focused on: Why should every developer blog?
 What are the best ways to start a blog in 2020?

-Which was a perfect fit, since that was exactly what I did!
+Which was a perfect fit since that was exactly what I did!

 You can find the talk here: